πŸ§‘β€πŸ’» Structure From Motion

 Post-processing the photos

-The post-processing of images taken with a DLSR is common to many methods, may it be just for.. well taking photos.
-RTI images have to undergo the same procedure however and this general tutorial will help us to proceed.
+The post-processing of images taken with a DLSR is common to many methods, be it just for... well, taking pictures.
+However, RTI images need to undergo the same procedure and this general tutorial will help us to do so.

 πŸ“– Estimated reading time: 5 minutes